Likith-H/Contacts-APP/README.md

     secret  VARCHAR(100) NOTNULL,
     date DATETIME DEFAULT CURRENT_TIMESTAMP
 );

 Once you enter the details ,then press "SAVE" Button.

-STEP 9:In the similar way create another table called"contacts",and enter the details as shown  below:
+STEP 9:In the similar way create another table called "contacts",and enter the details as shown  below:

 CREATE TABLE contacts(
    user_id INT NOT NULL PRIMARY KEY AUTO_INCREMENT, name VARCHAR(100) NOT NULL UNIQUE, password VARCHAR(100) NOT NULL, email VARCHAR(100) NOT NULL UNIQUE,
 );

 Once you enter the details ,then press "SAVE" Button.

 STEP 10: Once the database is created ,now download the attached php files and place them in the "logo1" folder as shown below:
                           PATH:This pc->windows(c)->xampp->htdocs->logo1

-STEP 11:Now go to your browser Url and type -> "localhost/logo1/connection.php", and press enter,to make sure connection with database is established.
+STEP 11:Now go to your browser  and type -> "localhost/logo1/connection.php", and press enter,to make sure connection with database is established(A blank page will appear if connection is successfully established).

 STEP 12: once the connection is established ,now type ->"localhost/logo1/signup.php",and press enter,now you will be prompted with SIGN UP webpage.